Chavithra/degiro-connector/README.md

 ⭐️ Hopefully you have starred the project ⭐️

-You can contribute to the project in two ways:
+You can contribute to the project in two ways :

 **Code and documentation** : pull requests are welcome !

-**Feedback**: feel free to open an issue or send me a message if you have a feedback or question.
+**Feedback** : feel free to open an issue or send me a message if you have a feedback or question.

 ## 1.2.
 Installation